 This parasite is present in all honey bee colonies throughout the U.S and most of the world.
 Varroa harm the bees both by feeding on the developing and adult bees but also by vectoring viruses while they feed.
-In our area, if beekeepers do not manage their colonies to reduce mite levels, there is a 90-95% chance the colony will die within 2 years from effects of the mites and the bee viruses they vector.
+In our area, if beekeepers do not manage their colonies to reduce mite levels, there is a 90-95% chance the colony will die from effects of the mites and the bee viruses they vector.
 Learn how to monitor and manage these mites to keep colonies healthy!

 Our long-term goal is to figure out a way to reduce, and eventually eliminate, the use of chemical treatments in bee hives to control Varroa destructor mites.
 In the meantime, we are saddened when many beekeepers decide not to manage mite levels and their bee colonies die from effects of the mites and the bee-viruses the mites transfer from bee to bee.

 One way to manage mite levels is to keep your colonies highly isolated from other bee colonies (over 2-3 miles away from other beekeepers), but this is not feasible in most areas.
 This isolation will prevent mites from coming into your colony on drifting and robbing bees.
 As purchased bees come with mites, it is important to manage mites on any bees brought into your location.

 We encourage beekeepers to use stocks of bees bred for resistance to mites: Hygienic, VSH (Varroa Sensitive Hygiene), and Russian stocks.
 However, in areas highly populated with bee colonies and beekeepers, even these stocks will become overrun with mites and viruses if left unchecked.
 Note: The University of Minnesota Bee Lab does not sell bees.
 We encourage you to use your local beekeeping organization, bee journals and internet sites that discuss beekeeping to locate different bee stocks.